-- 1. Program the cycler as outlined in Table 6. - 2.
-Thaw the template DNA, primers and 2X master mix (to which ROX passive reference dye has been added).
+- Program the cycler as outlined in Table 6. - Thaw the template DNA, primers and 2X master mix (to which ROX passive reference dye has been added).
 Mix the individual solutions to ensure homogeneity.
-This is especially important for the master mix. - 3.
-Prepare a PCR premix by mixing 2X master mix, primers, and H2O.
+This is especially important for the master mix. - If using the yellow sample buffer (optional), add buffer to the samples to a concentration that will yield 1X in the final reaction volume.
+For example, if 5 μL of sample is to be used in a 20 μL reaction volume, 4X buffer concentration in the sample results in 1X buffer concentration in the final reaction. - Prepare a PCR premix by mixing 2X master mix, primers, and H2O.
 Mix the PCR premix thoroughly to ensure homogeneity.
 Dispense appropriate volumes into strip tubes or plate wells.
-Use the reverse pipetting technique to avoid bubbles. - 4.
-Add template DNA (< 200 ng per 20 μ L reaction) to the strip tubes or plate wells containing the PCR premix.
-For two-step qRT-PCR, the volume of the cDNA added (from the RT reaction) should not exceed 10% of the final PCR volume. - 5.
-Seal the strips or plate with an appropriate sealer, place them in the thermal cycler and start the cycling program.
+Use the reverse pipetting technique to avoid bubbles. - Add template DNA (< 200 ng per 20 μL reaction) to the strip tubes or plate wells containing the PCR premix.
+For two-step qRT-PCR, the volume of the cDNA added (from the RT reaction) should not exceed 10% of the final PCR volume. - Seal the strips or plate with an appropriate sealer, place them in the thermal cycler and start the cycling program.